Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting: Introduction

 Our key insight is that, for robots with similar workspaces and many quasi-static tasks, the unseen target robot can achieve relatively high success rates by directly querying the policy trained on the seen source robot without the need for fine-tuning.
 To do so, we set the source robot to the same pose as the target robot using state information.
 The high success rates hold for policies that are both open-loop and closed-loop, both state-based and image-based, and trained using imitation learning and reinforcement learning.

 We present \algoname (Fig.~\ref{fig:teaser}), a novel cross-embodiment policy transfer method that can zero-shot transfer policies trained on one source robot to an unseen target robot. \algoname decouples vision and control, allowing gaps between the source and target robot to be addressed separately.
-To address visual differences, \algoname employs ``cross-painting'' during execution, masking out the target robot and inpainting the source robot at the same pose, creating a mirage for the policy.
+To address visual differences, \algoname employs ``cross-painting'' during execution, masking out the target robot and inpainting the source robot at the same pose, creating a ``mirage'' for the policy.
 Importantly, \algoname only requires knowledge of robot base coordinate frames for visual and state alignment. \algoname does not assume any demonstration data on the target robot or paired images or trajectories between the source and unseen target robots.
+Moreover, \algoname applies to both first-person and third-person camera views, and policies that take in both states and images as inputs or only images as inputs.
 To handle differences in control gains, \algoname pairs the source robot policy with a forward dynamics model and executes the action predicted by the policy on the target robot with a high-gain or blocking controller to accommodate varying control frequencies.

 Through extensive experiments on 9 manipulation tasks in both simulation and real across 6 different robot and gripper setups, we show that \algoname, despite its simplicity, is remarkably effective at transferring policies, achieving zero-shot performance significantly higher than a state-of-the-art generalist model~\cite{octo_2023}.
 To the best of our knowledge, this is the first demonstration on real robots of zero-shot transfer of visual manipulation skills beyond pushing tasks~\cite{hu2021know}.